-It all started in a local church basement, back in 1993, when a group of six families, all with children diagnosed on the autism spectrum, gathered to try and wrap their heads around this shattering diagnosis.
-The families supported one another, sharing vital resources including doctors, teachers and therapies.
-At that time, rates of autism were 1 in every 1,000 births and the internet was not part of our everyday lives.
+It all started in a local church basement, back in 1993, when a group of six families, all with children diagnosed on the autism spectrum, gathered to try, and wrap their heads around this shattering diagnosis.
+The families supported one another, sharing vital resources including doctors, teachers, and therapies.
+At that time, rates of autism were 1 in every 10,000 births and the internet was not part of our everyday lives.
 Resources surrounding autism were not easily accessible.

 But as The Autism Alliance grew older, so did the children that we served.
 Much like the early days, the same core group of families searched for a solution that would allow the agency to continue to serve individuals with autism who were now entering adulthood.
-After much consideration, in 2009, The Autism Alliance became a program of Advocates.
-In 2013, when Advocates Life Skills and Learning Center opened in Ashland, The Autism Alliance expanded its programming to include adults with autism, ages 18 and older.
+After much consideration, in 2009, The Autism Alliance became a Program of Advocates.

-Much has changed in the last two decades.
+There have been considerable changes in the past three decades.
 The internet is now easily accessible.
-Googling is the most common way to find resources and information.
-Six families raising children with autism in MetroWest has multiplied to 1,300 families.
-One out of every 68 children born today will be diagnosed with autism.
+The internet and social media are now common ways to find resources and information.
+Six families raising children with autism has multiplied to 2700 families on our mailing list.
+1:36 children born today will be diagnosed with autism.
 But despite all these changes, the grass roots mission of The Autism Alliance has remained the same:

-To provide families with information, education and support; plan programs and events that will aid those families; while increasing public awareness regarding autism.
+To provide families with information, education, and support; plan programs and events that will aid those families, while increasing public awareness, acceptance, and action regarding autism.

-The core programs designed 24 years ago still exist.
-The six, original families that began the agency are still involved in many aspects of our operation.
-While much bigger, we remain a group of families dedicated to a common goal; providing people with autism opportunities for a full and meaningful life.
+The core programs designed 30 years ago still exist.
+The six, original families that began the agency are still involved, including a resolute Governing Council.
+While larger, we remain a network of families dedicated to a common goal, providing people with autism opportunities for a full and meaningful life.